Maggie Snowling: Research interests

-She is Honorary Professor at the Centre for Evaluation and Monitoring, Durham University.
-Snowling was a member of the 2009 Rose Review of Dyslexia and Literacy Difficulties.

-As president of St John's College, Oxford from 2012 to 2022, Snowling promoted the '2000 Women' programme, a series of events to celebrate the 2000 women matriculated at the college since 1979, when women were first admitted to the college.
-Snowling was significantly involved with policies and strategies to widen participation at the University of Oxford.
+The Nuffield Early Language Intervention (NELI) is a structured oral language intervention developed by Snowling, Charles Hulme, and colleagues for children in their first year of formal schooling who show oral language weaknesses.
+It is the best-evidenced early language intervention available globally having been evaluated in a series of randomised controlled trials and independent evaluations funded by the Education Endowment Foundation.
+Following positive trial results, in 2020 NELI was rolled out nationally across England with support from the Department for Education.

 Awards

 Snowling's contributions to the study of dyslexia have been recognised with the Marion Welchman Award of the British Dyslexia Association in 1997, the British Psychological Society Presidents' Award in 2003, the Samuel T. Orton award of the International Dyslexia Association in 2005, and the Lady Radnor Prize of Dyslexia Action in 2013.

 She is a fellow of the British Psychological Society (1992), Royal Society of Arts (2002), Academy of Medical Sciences (2008), and British Academy (2009).
 She was elected Academician of the Academy of Social Sciences in 2003.
 Together with Charles Hulme, she received the 2024 Leverhulme Medal and Prize.
+She is a member of Academia Europaea and of the Reading Hall of Fame.

 Personal life

-Snowling is married to the psychologist, Charles Hulme.
+Snowling is married to fellow psychologist Charles Hulme.